-Unless noted otherwise, durations are without eventual applause, and possibly corrected for excess blank trails at the end (or at the beginning) — they may therefore deviate from the actual (CD or download) track duration.
+Unless noted otherwise, durations are without eventual applause.
+I may correct them for excess blank trails at the end (or at the beginning).
+Therefore, they may deviate from the actual (CD or download) track duration.

-Most metronome & timing tables are generated as MS Excel spreadsheets that I export to PDF and then convert into a suitable graphics format (typically PNG) — how I do the color coding in MS Excel is far too quirky to be explained here.
+Most metronome & timing tables are MS Excel spreadsheets.
+I export these to PDF and then convert into a suitable graphics format (typically PNG).
+How I do the color coding in MS Excel is far too quirky to explain here.

 - straightening & cropping

-- possible removing spots etc. / image repair
+- where necessary, remove spots etc., image repair

-- the Color gamut is expanded using “Image” -> “Image adjustments” -> “Curves”
+- I may expand the Color gamut, using “Image” -> “Image adjustments” -> “Curves”

 - saving in high-quality JPEG format